willwangcc/knowledge/Culture_and_the_arts/meals/meal.md

 ### Overview

-A meal is an eating **occasion** that takes place at a certain **time** and includes prepared **food**.
+A meal is an **eating** occasion that takes place at a certain time and includes prepared **food**.[1][2]
 The names used for specific meals in English vary, depending on the speaker's culture, the time of day, or the size of the meal.

+Meals occur primarily at homes, restaurants, and cafeterias, but may occur anywhere.
+Regular meals occur on a daily basis, typically several times a day.
+Special meals are usually held in conjunction with such occasions as birthdays, weddings, anniversaries, and holidays.
+A meal is different from a snack in that meals are generally larger, more varied, and more filling than snacks.[3]

+The type of meal served or eaten at any given time varies by custom and location.
+In most modern cultures, three main meals are eaten: in the morning, early afternoon, and evening.
+Further, the names of meals are often interchangeable by custom as well.
+Some serve dinner as the main meal at midday, with supper as the late afternoon/early evening meal; while others may call their midday meal lunch and their early evening meal supper or dinner.
+Except for "breakfast", these names can vary from region to region or even from family to family.

 ### Others